Casey Anthony: Her Dad Says He Believes She Killed Caylee Amid Rumors That She’s Pregnant Again

 — New York Daily News (@NYDailyNews) March 1, 2017

-While George Anthony has yet to speak publicly about news that his daughter may be expecting again, he did (as Crime Online reports) have something to say about what he feels an appropriate punishment for Casey would be.
+While George Anthony has yet to speak publicly about the news that his daughter may be expecting again, he did (as Crime Online reports) have something to say about what he feels an appropriate punishment for Casey would be.
 According to George, Casey should be “behind bars and [should] suffer like… Caylee suffered.”

 According to the recent ID interview, George Anthony hasn’t had contact with his daughter since her murder trial, while her mother Cindy occasionally speaks to her.